C0deKing/hf-application/problem_1/README.md

 This project leverages a [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) in Python.
-This means that common dataclasses and interfaces are defined in the [core](receipt_extractor/core/) python package, while specific implementations are leveraged in other python packages.
+This means that common dataclasses and interfaces are defined in the [core](receipt_extractor/core/) python package, while specific implementations that use other libraries are declared in other python packages within the project.

 For example, the [Receipt Repository](receipt_extractor/core/receipt.py#L112) interface is defined in the core package, while the implementation that uses AWS DynamoDB for the ReceiptRepository is defined in